noong99/Dissertation/README.md

   Supplemental reference dataset providing campus IDs (campusid), employee IDs (emplid), and uniqnames, used to improve identifier completeness and resolve ambiguous author records.

+- **Dissertation_research_subset.xslx**
+  A curated subset of the primary dissertation metadata file, filtered and cleaned for research analysis.
+Includes only variables relevant to the research questions, excludes zero-coverage fields, and standardizes column naming (pdf_filename → filename).

 ## Project Structure